OngMinXian/NUSPlanner/README.md

 :link: [Figma Video](https://drive.google.com/file/d/1voxKLLNQAammyWgwaj2RplNJAg7oiw5U/view?usp=sharing) <br />

 ## Project description :memo:
-NUSPlanner is a productivity-centric web application that utilises statistics and visual summaries to give users a clear view of their time-management in three areas: work, academics and extracurricular activities.
-This empowers users to manage their priorities effectively so that they can acquire the relevant skills to boost their employability and differentiate themselves from their peers.
+NUSPlanner is a <b>productivity-centric web application</b> that utilises statistics and visual summaries to give users a <b>clear view of their time-management</b> in three areas: work, academics and extracurricular activities.
+This <b>empowers users to manage their priorities effectively</b> so that they can acquire the relevant skills to boost their employability and differentiate themselves from their peers.

-Adhering to its core focus of catering to student demographics, NUSPlanner is integrated with NUSMODS, a popular module planning website for students, so that students can also track their modular progress.
+Adhering to its core focus of catering to student demographics, NUSPlanner is <b>integrated with NUSMODS</b>, a popular module planning website for students, so that students can also <b>track their modular progress</b>.
 This ensures that users of NUSPlanner remain focused on their goals and stay ahead of the game at all times.

 ## Motivation :fire:
 Contrary to popular belief, education is no longer the ticket to employment in Singapore.

-According to a report by professional networking platform LinkedIn, **39% of companies in Singapore look for employees with technical skills, which is nearly 2 times higher than companies who value traditional qualifications such as education and working experience[^1].**
+According to a report by professional networking platform LinkedIn,

+> 39% of companies in Singapore look for employees with technical skills

+which is **nearly 2 times higher** than companies who value traditional qualifications such as education and working experience[^1].

 [^1]: https://www.straitstimes.com/singapore/jobs/singapore-employers-prioritise-skills-over-education-experience-linkedin-survey#:~:text=SINGAPORE%20(THE%20BUSINESS%20TIMES)%20%2D,LinkedIn%20said%20in%20a%20report